It’s time to get personal here about furry.

 Divide.

 2016 is where S has never felt so divided from the fandom.
 Could it be the age difference?
 Possibly.
-But it does get down to the psychology of the fandom and what it’s doing now versus what it wanted to do when they started.
+But it does get down to the psychology of the fandom and what it's doing now versus what it wanted to do when it started.
 That the fandom was all about production.
-But the vast majority don’t see it that way and view it as just a way to meet people and to party.
-Get drunk until you blackout and wonder why you spent hundreds of dollars on a hotel room you can’t remember.
-That’s not progress.
-That’s just watching a sad situation get worse.
+But the vast majority don't see it that way and view it as just a way to meet people and to party.
+Get drunk until you blackout and wonder why you spent hundreds of dollars on a hotel room you can't remember.
+That's not progress.
+That's just watching a sad situation get worse.

 I’m leaving the fandom forever!!!!11!!!!1